 The second type of counts are temporary ground counts.
-In Count Year 2021 (March to December), data was collected at 914 locations within the Metropolitan Planning Area (MPA), as illustrated in Figure 2.
-As part of the state count program for Allen County, NIRCC completed an additional 468 counts.
-Out of those 468 counts, 80 of them were collected outside of the MPA.
+In Count Year 2022 (March to December), data was collected at 624 locations within the Metropolitan Planning Area (MPA), as illustrated in Figure 2.
+As part of the rural and state count program, NIRCC completed an additional 749 counts outside the MPA.
+NIRCC completed 366 counts in Wells County; 240 as part of the rural program and 126 as part of the state count program.
+NIRCC completed 258 counts in Adams County; 142 as part of the rural program and 116 as part of the state count program.
+In Huntington County NIRCC completed 125 counts as part of the state count program.
 All of these counts are forty-eight hour, weekday counts that are conducted region-wide and adjusted for vehicle axle variability and seasonal variability.
 These counts fulfill three main objectives: